(Number 50 on 1958 Highland map - 5060 W. 11200 N.)

 George worked in Cottonwood Canyon as a miner until he could make a living on his farm.
 In 1893 he was appointed registrar of the new Highland voting district and was also appointed president of the board of trustees of the newly-formed school district.
 In May of 1894 George lost his wife and 3 of his 9 children (Mary Belle, Grace and Nida) to diphtheria in a two week period.
 The children retained vivid memories of the Constable, George Munns, coming to their home and helping their father place their loved ones in home-made caskets, nail them shut and load them on a horse-drawn wagon.
 The children placed a yellow-flowered wreath they had made on their mother's casket only to watch it fall off as Munns drove away over the bumpy dirt road.

-About a year later (June 18, 1895) George married 21-year-old Mary Lee Wilson, (George was 42) who had migrated from South Carolina in 1892 after joining the Mormon Church.
+About a year later (June 18, 1895), George married 21-year-old Mary Lee Wilson, (George was 42) who had migrated from South Carolina in 1892 after joining the Church of Jesus Christ of Latter-day Saints.
 Mary became like a mother to the children in the home, but they always called her "Aunt Mary".
 She was born January 12, 1874, in Grover, North Carolina to Lawson and Elmina Green Wilson, the second of twelve children.